Motorsport Week

 Russell, who inherited third in the process, theorised that Ferrari had made alterations to Leclerc’s car during his pitstop to avoid ending up with excessive plank wear.

-That is an area where Ferrari has been caught out this season, Lewis Hamilton being disqualified in China when his plank was below the minimum thickness required.
+That’s an area where Ferrari has been caught out this season as Lewis Hamilton was excluded in China when his plank wore beyond the minimum thickness required.

 RelatedPosts